VectorInstitute/Computer_Vision_Project/video/Galbladder_Segmentation/README.md

 # Gallbladder Segmentation

 To work with this project, it is a prerequisite to install detectron2 and it's dependencies.
-The instrustions for this is in the website https://github.com/facebookresearch/detectron2
+The instructions for this is in the website https://github.com/facebookresearch/detectron2

 ## Training for classes for personal project in detectron2: